voronkovich/file-magic.vim/README.md

 \ }
 ```

-Now you can run command:
+Now if you run a command:

 ```vim
 :FileMagic sfview user/login
 ```

-and you will get a file `app/Resources/views/user/login.html.twig` opened in Vim.
+you will get a file `app/Resources/views/user/login.html.twig` opened in the Vim.

 ## Installation